reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 }

 ```
+In our test, we are calling the `createCustomer` method in our service class to create a customer record in the table.

 ## Using the DynamoDB enhanced Client
-Enhanced DynamoDB client is a new module of the AWS SDK for Java 2.0.
-This module provides a more idiomatic code authoring experience.
-We can integrate applications with  DynamoDB using an adaptive API that allows us to execute database operations directly with the data classes our application already works with.
+Enhanced DynamoDB client is a module of the AWS SDK for Java 2.0.
+It is a higher level API that allows us to execute database operations directly with the data classes in our application.

 ### Initial Setup
 Let us create one more Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbec&description=Demo%20project%20for%20SEnhanced%20client&packageName=io.pratik&dependencies=web) where we will use the enhanced client to access DynamoDB.